 If a web developer were building a theme park, she would love working on how to best and safely set up the rides and how to efficiently accommodate the number of park visitors — and she’d work through them one small step at a time.

 Whether you pick web development or design as a beginner, you can be assured that you’re making a great decision either way.

 What do I need to do to prepare myself for a career in tech?

 At Skillcrush, we can teach you all of the skill sets and programming languages you need to become a web designer or a front end developer.
 Unlike other coding bootcamps, our classes are fun, self-paced, and come with lifetime support.

-With our new Get Hired Track, which includes job search training, career coaching, and our first ever job guarantee, Skillcrush Break Into Tech students can go from having limited to no technical knowledge to securing a full-fledged front end developer or designer in six months to one year.
+With our new Get Hired Track, which includes job search training and career coaching, Skillcrush Break Into Tech students can go from having limited to no technical knowledge to securing a full-fledged front end developer or designer in six months to one year.

 📌 Related: See What Our Students Had to Say